unipartdigital/workflows_engine/docs/source/primitives.rst

 Data display
 ------------

 Display data, this can take in a list of strings or objects containing label and value keys.
+If a list of objects provided then the label and values will be displayed together (#TODO: Insert Image of both).

 .. jsonschema:: ../../src/core/schema/components/data_display.json